jswest/joplin/README.md

 A local back-end API (powered by `FastAPI`) that will...

 1. Clean, chunk, and embed each PDF or Markdown document using Huggingface's `sentence_transformers` library, and save each chunk to a `SQLite` database.
-2. Take a plain-text query from the user, use `sentence_transformers` to embed it, get the relevent chunks using an ANN query into the `SQLite` database, and then pass those to `Llama v3.?` to get generative text on top.
+2. Take a plain-text query from the user, use `sentence_transformers` to embed it, get the relevent chunks using an ANN query into the `SQLite` database, and then pass those to `Mistral` to get generative text on top.

 ### Future features